Resources - FAQ

 4. Materials (filaments) used for 3D printing.
 You can find our selection here to get started.

-There are a number of ways to get a file to 3D print.
-One way is to design it yourself.
-This can be done is CAD software such as Tinkercad, Fusion 360, or Sketchup.
 You can also find free files available online ready to print.
 There are a number of websites where the community uploads these files for other members to download.
 These include Thingiverse, YouMagine, Pinshape and Cults3D.

 3D printing is part of a manufacturing process known as "additive manufacturing."
 This is the process of adding layers of material, one on top of each other, to create your final object.
 3D printing takes a 3D digital file and creates the object in physical form.